The Option Greeks are several statistical quantities that we use for measuring sensitivity in options trading.

 Various factors can have an impact on options pricing.
 These factors can be expressed by comparable values.
 They are called the Option Greeks due to the Greek letters that are used for those values.
 The Greeks help options traders with picking the right contracts at the right time.
 If you trade options without basic knowledge of the Greeks, you may miss critical information.
 It’s like being blindfolded and making decisions based on fewer data.

 How we calculate the Option Greeks is of less importance.
 More important is to learn what information the Greeks incorporate and how we can employ them in our daily trading activities.
 An options trader doesn’t need to be a mathematical genius.
 The actual statistical formulas are of less importance.
-But you need to understand what a high or low value means and how it affects your strategies and decisions.
+But you need to understand if the option premium is low or high and how it affects your strategies and decisions.

 With the following tutorial, you’ll be able to make a sensitivity analysis and assess the potential risk and reward of your strategy for any options contract.
 You can use the Greeks to